 Curriculum

-Gumley House offers a rich and extensive curriculum
+We offer a rich and extensive curriculum

-At Gumley House School FCJ, we have a curriculum which aims to enable our students (all students) to achieve personal and academic excellence within a caring Christian community.
 As a Catholic school, the curriculum at Gumley House is inspired by the teachings of the Gospel and Religious Education is at the heart of our curriculum.
 This intention is central to the FCJ vision of education, motivating and enabling our students to make progress from one stage of their education to the next whilst also developing an awareness of the world in which they live.
-This focus on keeping our curriculum relevant, broad and as balanced is a key feature of our school Mission Statement.
-To this end we intend to develop the potential of every student, particularly disadvantaged and students with SEND (ensuring that our curriculum is fully accessible for all, regardless of need) .
+This focus on keeping our curriculum relevant, broad and as balanced is a key feature of our school Vision and Values.
+To this end we intend to develop the potential of every student, particularly disadvantaged and students with SEND (ensuring that our curriculum is fully accessible for all, regardless of need).

 Coupled with our intention of providing academic excellence, our curriculum seeks to allow girls to develop their individual strengths, talents and passions.
 We regularly review and update our curriculum to meet the evolving needs of our pupils and Sixth Form students.